-- i. a GSO.14 form (comments should be typed, not hand-written): see section 9.1.2 below; - a full outline of chapters (c.
-100 words per chapter), summarising the scope of individual chapters and their state of completion, including a timetable for completion of the work which remains to be done before submission of the thesis; - a sample chapter of approximately 10,000 words including footnotes, and including a bibliography of works cited, which is excluded from the word count;
+i. a GSO.14 form - see section 9.1.2 below;

-iv. a draft abstract of the thesis as a whole, of approximately 1,000 words.
+- ii. a full outline of chapters (c.
+100 words per chapter), summarising the scope of individual chapters and their state of completion, including a timetable for completion of the work which remains to be done before submission of the thesis; - iii. a sample chapter of approximately 10,000 words including footnotes, and including a bibliography of works cited, which is excluded from the word count; - iv. a draft abstract of the thesis as a whole, of approximately 1,000 words.